acelynnzhang/222_project/README.md

 ## What does our project do?

-Users can type in a class course and be returned a list of instructors with stats and a summarization of the reviews.
+Users can type in a class course and be returned a list of instructors with stats.
-Users will have the option to view the full rate my professor ratings Users can type in a course subject and be returned the highest rated courses
+Users can click to learn more about a particular professor, and be returned a short summary of reviews from RateMyProfessor.
+Users can post comments on certain classes as well as view past comments

 ## What is our motivation?

 Although the class might be the same in title, the actual experience of the class is heavily dictated by the specific instructor.
-Our project aims to smoothen the process of picking a section by combining the information from rate my professor and the stats on gpa regarding the instructors of a course.
+Our project aims to smoothen the process of picking a section by combining the information from rate my professor and regarding the instructors of a course  and provide a platform for students to communicate.

 # Technical Architecture